Japan Real Estate Depreciation: The 4-Year Strategy

 Executive Summary

-In fact, I hear this constantly.
+I hear this constantly.
 This time, it’s a tech executive from Singapore who has flown in to meet me.
-Currently, we are not in a crowded hotel bar in Tokyo.
-Instead, we are sitting in a quiet, private room at a heritage Ryotei (traditional restaurant) here in Niigata.
+We are not in a crowded hotel bar in Tokyo.
+Instead, we are sitting in a quiet, private room at a heritage ryotei (traditional restaurant) here in Niigata.

 He looks down at the nodoguro (blackthroat seaperch) sashimi—fish so fresh it was swimming in the Sea of Japan this morning, served at a price that would be a rounding error on his usual Ginza dinner bill.